d-miles/php-rest-service/docs/README.md

 ## Web Server Configuration

-PHP-REST-Service acts as a single page application, so all requests must be sent to the index.php file (or the file you want to serve).
+PHP REST Service acts as a single page application, so all requests must be sent to the index.php file (or the file you want to serve).

-For example, on apache, you can add the following lines to your `.htaccess` file:
+For example, on apache, you can add the following lines to your `.htaccess` file which will redirect all requests for directories or non-existant files to index.php:

 ```apacheconf
 RewriteEngine On